seansaville/howdoi/README.md

 # howdoi

-Searchable command-line database for small bits of information.

-# What does it do?

 Do you waste time looking up huge terminal commands that you use on a regular basis (and are just different enough each time that you can't simply alias them)?
 Maybe there's some things you'd just like to remind yourself about while